Reeva Steenkamp: Personal life

 Steenkamp was a keen horse rider until she broke her back in a fall in her early 20s and had to learn to walk again.
-On the South African celebrity circuit she was a regular A-list guest at red carpet events and a noted socialite on the Johannesburg party scene.
+On the South African celebrity circuit, she was a regular A-list guest at red carpet events and a noted socialite on the Johannesburg party scene.

 Steenkamp had been dating Oscar Pistorius, a South African Olympic and Paralympic runner, since November 2012.
 She had previously dated Springbok rugby player Francois Hougaard.

-Death
+Murder and trial

 On Valentine's Day 2013, Steenkamp's boyfriend Oscar Pistorius fired four shots through the door of a locked bathroom cubicle in his Pretoria home, three of which struck Steenkamp who was on the other side.
-Immediately following this Pistorius proceeded to break down the bathroom door with a cricket bat to reach Steenkamp.
+Immediately following this, Pistorius proceeded to break down the bathroom door with a cricket bat to reach Steenkamp.
 He attempted to render emergency medical assistance and called for help.
 One of the first responders to the scene was a neighbor, doctor Johan Stipp, who did a jaw-lift-maneuver on Steenkamp in an attempt to open her airway.
-In his analysis of the situation he noted that she had no peripheral pulse, showed no sign of breathing-movements, and that her pupils were fixed, dilated.
+In his analysis of the situation he noted that she had no peripheral pulse, showed no sign of breathing-movements, and that her pupils were fixed and dilated.
 It was apparent that she had been mortally wounded.

 Her body was cremated at Victoria Park crematorium in Port Elizabeth on 19 February 2013 and the service was conducted by Pastor Kurt Sutton of the Oasis Family Church in Port Elizabeth.
 Pistorius was arrested and charged with murder.
 Pistorius admitted that he shot Steenkamp, but said he believed he was shooting an intruder.
 On 12 September 2014, he was found not guilty of murder, but guilty of culpable homicide in the case.
 On 21 October 2014, he was sentenced to five years in jail, but only served 10 months.
 In December 2015, the Supreme Court of Appeals overturned the culpable homicide verdict and found Pistorius guilty of murder.
 On 6 July 2016, Judge Masipa sentenced Pistorius to six years in prison for murder, despite South Africa carrying a minimum sentence of 15 years for this offence.

 On 24 November 2017, the Court of Appeal extended Oscar Pistorius's jail term to 13 years and five months with the possibility of parole from 2023.

 Media-coverage after death

 Steenkamp and Anene Booysen, both young South African women killed in 2013, were named SA Persons of the year 2013 by the Daily Maverick.

 In February 2014, eNCA broadcast a half-hour documentary special about Steenkamp's life titled Reeva: The Model You Thought You Knew.

 On 12 September 2014, SABC 3 broadcast an episode of Special Assignment titled Oscar Pistorius: The Verdict.
-The program highlighted the missing white woman syndrome media phenomenon in South Africa, given the disproportionate coverage of the trial and the Leigh Matthews murder trial with the coverage relating to the deaths of the black women Zanele Khumalo and Betty Ketani in similar circumstances and time.